Azure/azure-kusto-microhack/README.md

 Azure Data Explorer capabilities are extended by other services built on its powerful query language, including [Azure Monitor logs](https://docs.microsoft.com/en-us/azure/log-analytics/), [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/), [Time Series Insights](https://docs.microsoft.com/en-us/azure/time-series-insights/), and [Microsoft Defender for Endpoint](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint)

 Generally speaking, when you interact with Azure Data Explorer, you're going to go through the following workflow (ADX Microhacks will cover all these steps):
-1. Create an ADX cluster - To use Azure Data Explorer you first create a cluster.
+1. **Create an ADX cluster**: To use Azure Data Explorer you first create a cluster.
 An Azure Data Explorer cluster is the most basic unit.
-2. Create database: Each cluster has one or more databases in that cluster.
+2. **Create database**: Each cluster has one or more databases in that cluster.
 Each Azure Data Explorer cluster can hold up to 10,000 databases and each database up to 10,000 tables.
-3. Ingest data: Load data into database tables so that you can run queries against it.
+3. **Ingest data**: Load data into database tables so that you can run queries against it.
 Azure Data Explorer supports several ingestion methods.
-4. Query database: Azure Data Explorer uses the Kusto Query Language, which is an expressive, intuitive, and highly productive query language.
+4. **Query data**: Azure Data Explorer uses the Kusto Query Language, which is an expressive, intuitive, and highly productive query language.
 It offers a smooth transition from simple one-liners to complex data processing scripts, and supports querying structured, semi-structured, and unstructured (text search) data.
-5. Use the web application to run, review, and share queries and results.
+Use the web application to run, review, and share queries and results.
 You can also send queries programmatically (using an SDK) or to a REST API endpoint.
-6. Visualize results: Use different visual displays of your data in the native Azure Data Explorer Dashboards.
+5. **Visualize results**: Use different visual displays of your data in the native Azure Data Explorer Dashboards.
 You can also display your results using connectors to some of the leading visualization services, such as Power BI and Grafana.

 #### Challenge 1: Create ADX cluster
 To use Azure Data Explorer (ADX), you first have to create an ADX cluster, and create one or more databases in that cluster.
 Each database has tables.
 Then you can ingest data into a database so that you can run queries against it.

 In this challenge, you will design an ADX based architecture, create an ADX cluster and database.
 In addition, you will get familiarized with two tools that enables you to connect to your Azure Data Explorer and run queries.

+**Expected Learning Outcomes:**
+- Deploy ADX cluster from Azure Portal
+- Use ADX clients such as Kusto Web Explorer and Kusto Explorer
+- The initial configuration of the cluster at creation time

 ##### Task 1: Create an ADX cluster resource
 Sign in to the Azure portal, select the + Create a resource button in the upper-left corner of the portal’s main page.